Flow simulated using the Gesualdo software

 Related publications

-Explore some publications related to the module.
+Explore some publications related to our simulations of mass transport.

 A Pore Scale Model for Osmotic Flow: Homogenization and Lattice Boltzmann Simulations